Sharing is caring!

 Those with digestive disorders, in general, are more susceptible to a Vitamin B12 deficiency because typically they are losing a lot of nutrients (both micro and macro) via the passing of too much stool.

-Those with SIBO (and the general population as a whole) are also affected due to:
+Those with SIBO (and the general population as a whole) are also at a risk of deficiency due to:

 • intestinal dysbiosis